Liya2000/portfolio/README.md

 # Liya Philipose
-*Web App Developer,AI-ML Enthusiast*
+*Web Designer and App Developer,AI-ML Enthusiast*

 # About Me
-* Undergraduate in Btech,Computer Science Engineering
-* Seeking a position in the field of Computer Science where I can utilize my skills to achieve personal and professional development and contribute towards the prosperity of the organisation.
+* Undergraduate in Btech,Computer Science Engineering.
+Seeking a position in the field of Computer Science where I can utilize my skills to achieve personal and professional development and contribute towards the prosperity of the organisation.

 # Education